 “Let’s go stand in the corner while Mr. Woodrow is announced to his friends.”

 His brothers seemed to enjoy the plan, for they scampered into the shadows by the massive fireplace as the door opened, and everyone at the party turned to stare at the man who purchased four children to be slave labor.
-The tone in the room fell drastically from a cheerful arrangement of scattered conversations, to a low murmuring.
-Jasper took a hold of his father’s elegant fur cape, and Clinton took the man’s scarf, gloves and hat.
+The tone in the room fell drastically from a cheerful arrangement of scattered conversations to a low murmuring.
+Jasper took hold of his father’s elegant fur cape, and Clinton took the man’s scarf, gloves, and hat.
 With playful smiles on their faces, they walked off to the closet under the stairs to add their father’s belongings with the others.

 The crowd slowly maneuvered their way towards Mr. Woodrow who walked into the room like a defeated prince.
 His posture was still ramrod straight, but his soft greetings, and lowered eyesight told Theodore that perhaps the man really regretted his terrible actions.

 “But, then we wouldn’t have Frank and Catrina!
 We wouldn’t have a safe, luxurious place to live for the rest of our lives!
 Millen would have passed away from an ear infection and you would have lost your feet to frostbite!
 You would have gone straight to the asylum, and Francis and Dylan turned to the streets or adopted separately for slave labor.”
 Theodore shuddered at the voice that screamed in his head.
 He knew his conscience was correct.

 A small set of arms circled his waist, and he felt the small weight of Millen’s head resting on his back.

 “I’m scared, Theo – Anna,” the child whimpered.
 “What if this is a dream?
 I don’t wanna go back to the rats and bedbugs at the orphanage.”